priya1016/VQA/README.md

 python3 <filename.py>
 ```
 Dataset used - DAQUAR which can be downloaded from Kaggle - https://www.kaggle.com/datasets/dotran0101/daquar
-Save the data in dataset folder.
+Please save the data in dataset folder.